-Future Land Use Patterns
+1. Future Land Use Patterns

 The existing land use patterns within the Study Area were described in detail in the blight and substandard determination study portion of this document.
-In general, the 720 acre Study Area, more or less, consists of five (5) land uses.
-The primary land uses are streets and alleys, vacant land, industrial, commercial and residential.
+In general, the 720 acre Study Area, more or less, consists of six (6) land uses.
+The primary land uses are streets and alleys, vacant land, industrial, commercial, residential and public.
 It appeared from the field survey incompatible land uses exist in the Study Area.